Helvetia 1930/40s Pilots Watches

 Part of Helvetia Advert From 1939

-Helvetia started producing pilots’ watches in about 1933.
-They were approximately 41mm in diameter and were powered by an adapted 16 Ligne pocket watch movement the calibre 51S.
+Helvetia started producing pilots’ watches in about 1932.
+They were approximately 41mm in diameter and were powered by the Helvetia calibre 51S movement.
 Helvetia fitted these first watches with, what I believe to be, a variant of the Depollier/Brun shock protection system that they had been using since the late 1920s in their sports watches.
 (For more information see the Sports Watches and Shock Protection pages).
 The cases were usually made of chrome plated brass and had a hinged inner and outer back cover.
 They also had large fixed lugs for passing through a long, wide strap that could be fastened over flying clothing if required.

 To mark this new range of watches Helvetia adapted their standard logo with the addition of a propeller.
-Initially this was static below the name but quickly, before the end of 1933 it seems, this was amended to their famous spinning propeller logo.
+Initially this was static below the name but in January 1933 they registered their famous spinning propeller logo.

 Soon after the introduction of the 41mm version a smaller 36mm version was added.
-These used several different movements initially, I have seen Patria (another brand of The General Watch Co) and Fabrique d'Horlogerie de Fontainemelon (FHF), movements fitted to these watches.
+These used several different movements initially, I have seen Patria (another brand of Louis Brandt & Frere), Adolf Schild and Fabrique d'Horlogerie de Fontainemelon (FHF), movements fitted to these watches.